VolkOligarx/A-lot-of-JS-vanilla-practice-little-pets/README.md

-# A-lot-of-JS-vanilla-practice-little-pets

-Just a little tasks in JS-vanilla
+# A-lot-of-practice-little-pets based on JS-vanilla

+#### This project contains many little widgets/pages/IDK what, as tasks durring my study that shows differenet ways of JS-vanilla logic

+### Author: VolkOligarx

+### Lng and environment: JS-vanilla

-To open some of them just comonly double click on index.html
+### To start just commonly double click on index.html in choosen direct

+22.06.2022